 Take part in the Dubai weekend custom of smoking Shisha, a local pipe, and immerse yourself in a cloud of sweet-smelling smoke.
 Traditionally done in the middle of the desert under the stars along with a desert safari.

 There are numerous other noteworthy places to visit in Dubai for instance Dubai Garden Glow, the world’s largest glow-in-the-dark theme park, Dubai Opera, shaped in the form of traditional Arabian ships, and Dubai Miracle Gardens containing the world’s largest floral displays.
 Experience all this and other unlimited fun-filled activities when you arrive to the most-visited city of Middle-east!

-Book a Business Class Flight to Dubai:
+Book A Business Class

 Book a discounted ticket with Budget Business Class today and begin your Arabian adventure.
 Our service provides you with the best deals with top airlines around the world at guaranteed lowest prices.

 Our last-minute business class tickets include VIP access to airport lounges, priority check-ins and check-outs as well as extra baggage allowance.
 We make sure you get the comfort and luxury of extra roomy seats and gourmet meal at cheap prices.
 Call us today to begin your journey to the ‘City of Gold’.